 - Reset performs a system reset via a system controller.
-This action requires a reset\method value; see "Requirements" on page 38. - Shutdown tells the other nodes in the cluster to wait for a period of time (long enough for the node to shut itself down) before reforming the CXFS kernel membership.
+This action requires a reset_method value; see "Hardware and Software Requirements for Server-Capable Administration Nodes" on page 34. - Shutdown tells the other nodes in the cluster to wait for a period of time (long enough for the node to shut itself down) before reforming the CXFS kernel membership.
 (However, there is no notification that the node's shutdown has actually taken place.)

-Caution: Because there is no notification that a shutdown has occurred, if you have a cluster with no tiebreaker, you must not use the shutdown setting for any server-capable node in order to avoid multiple clusters being formed.
-See "Shutdown" on page 35.
+Caution: Because there is no notification that a shutdown has occurred, if you have a cluster with no tiebreaker, you must not use the shutdown setting for any server-capable administration node in order to avoid split clusters being formed.
+See "Shutdown" on page 55.

-You should not use the Shutdown failure policy on client nodes if you choose dynamic heartbeat monitoring for the cluster.
+You should not use the Shutdown fail policy on client nodes if you choose dynamic CXFS kernel heartbeat monitoring for the cluster.